av-lib/age-verification/README.md

 1. Register with one or multiple of the supported providers.

+   a.
+Configuration note for Redact-ID, your "Verification Link" should be set to something like `https://your-site.example.com/ageBlock.php?provider=RedactID&linkback` (You can customize this file name in step 5)

 2. Create your own implementation class of AgeVerification, using XXX as an example.
 The library is designed to be subclassed, so if a particular method does not work for your site, you can override it as needed.
 For instance,
    - It is suggested you check which territories you are required to verify age and override that function if it is not the